neelsoumya/basic_statistics/README.md

 # basic_statistics
-Repository for basics of statistics
+Repository for teaching basics of statistics

 * Type 1 and Type 2 errors and p value